 Disability.
-In the event Mr. Turner s or Mr. Schmidt s employment terminates due to disability, base salary, medical benefits, and life insurance benefits generally are continued until age 65.
+In the event Mr. Turner s employment terminates due to disability, base salary, medical benefits, and life insurance benefits generally are continued until age 65.
 For this purpose, disability means the inability to render the services required under the employment agreement for a period of 180 days during any 12-month period.
-In addition to the foregoing payments and benefits, upon termination of Mr. Schmidt s employment due to disability, vesting is accelerated with respect to any shares of stock previously granted to Mr. Schmidt under the STIP, and he may be credited with additional years of service under the EIP (which may increase the portion of restricted shares in which he acquires an interest upon a future liquidity event).
-Upon termination of Mr. Schmidt s employment due to disability, he may exercise the Put Option and Spirit may exercise the Call Option.
+In the event Mr. Anderson s employment is terminated by Spirit due to his disability before February 12, 2012, base salary, medical and dental benefits (with premiums paid by Spirit in the same proportion that premiums are paid on similar coverage for other executive officers) generally will be continued for 12 months.
 If Mr. Greenberg s employment is terminated at a time when Mr. Greenberg is receiving income-replacement benefits under the Company s long-term disability insurance program by reason of total disability, solely for purposes of time-based vesting under the STIP and LTIP with respect to any shares of stock granted to Mr. Greenberg under the STIP or LTIP before the date of termination, Mr. Greenberg will be treated as remaining in continuous active employment with the Company for 12 months after the date of termination.

 Death.
-In the event Mr. Turner s or Mr. Schmidt s employment terminates due to death, base salary will be continued for the remaining term of the agreement.
-In addition, a bonus payment will be made to such executive s estate pursuant to the STIP equal to the full amount of the bonus that otherwise would have been payable under the STIP (if any) for the year of termination, and a bonus payment for one subsequent year will be made pursuant to the STIP (with such payment determined on the assumption that target performance is achieved for such year).
-Furthermore, additional years of service credit may be given to Mr. Turner or Mr. Schmidt for vesting purposes under the EIP (which may increase the portion of restricted shares in which an interest is acquired upon a future liquidity event).
+In the event Mr. Turner s employment terminates due to death, base salary will be continued for the remaining term of the agreement.
+In addition, a bonus payment will be made to Mr. Turner s estate pursuant to the STIP equal to the full amount of the bonus that otherwise would have been payable under the STIP (if any) for the year of termination, and a bonus payment for one subsequent year will be made pursuant to the STIP (with such payment determined on the assumption that target performance is achieved for such year).
+Furthermore, additional years of service credit may be given to Mr. Turner for vesting purposes under the EIP (which may increase the portion of restricted shares in which an interest is acquired upon a future liquidity event).
 If Mr. Greenberg s employment is terminated due to death, Mr. Greenberg s estate will be entitled to receive the same benefits which Mr. Greenberg would be entitled to receive in the event his employment is terminated as a result of a disability.